Azure/bicep-registry-modules/avm/res/app-configuration/configuration-store/replicas/README.md

 ### Parameter: `appConfigurationName`

 The name of the parent app configuration store.
+Required if the template is used in a standalone deployment.

 - Required: Yes
 - Type: string